mushfikur310/boilerplate_ui/README.md

-## CASSEROLE UI
+## UI BOILERPLATE

-1. Casserole UI for both user, chefs and providers.
-2. It has been built on React and Redux.
+1. It has been built on React and Redux.